In 2014, I was standing in Crimea, looking at blueprints for a seaport we were about to rebuild.

 🚀 Build Mode — Creating Value

 Business building, entrepreneurship through acquisition.
 You're a builder.
 You're not done building just because you have wealth.
-Here, we dig into how to keep creating value through new ventures, acquiring existing businesses, or properly structuring what you already have.
+Here, we dig into how to keep creating value through new ventures, acquisitions, or proper structuring of what you already have.

 💰 Wealth Architect — Structuring Capital